-Shooting At Maryland Newspaper
+Capital Gazette Shooting: At Least 5 Fatalities, Many Others 'Gravely' Wounded

-Multiple people have been shot at Maryland's Capital Gazette newspaper, according to reports from the staff.
+Lt.
+Ryan Frashure added that "at this point he's the only suspect" and he is being detained at a criminal investigations unit in Crownsville, Md.

-Anne Arundel County Police confirmed an "active shooter" at the newspaper's headquarters in Annapolis.
-The building has been evacuated and officers continue to search the building, the department tweeted.
+Authorities have not said where inside the multi-story building the shootings happened, but reporters at the newspaper have tweeted it was inside the newsroom.

-Reporter Phil Davis took to Twitter to describe what happened.
-He wrote: "Gunman shot through the glass door to the office and opened fire on multiple employees."
-He clarified it was a single shooter who "shot multiple people."
+Reporter Phil Davis shared details on Twitter, writing: "Gunman shot through the glass door to the office and opened fire on multiple employees."

 Gunman shot through the glass door to the office and opened fire on multiple employees.
 Can't say much more and don't want to declare anyone dead, but it's bad.— Phil Davis (@PhilDavis_CG) June 28, 2018

-An intern for the newspaper who goes by Anthony Messenger first tweeted about the shooting at 2:43 p.m.
+Anthony Messenger, an intern for the newspaper, first tweeted about the shooting at 2:43 p.m.
 ET, writing, "Active shooter 888 Bestgate please help us."

 Active shooter 888 Bestgate please help us— Anthony Messenger (@amesscapgaz) June 28, 2018